pierregillet/Factorywars/README.md

 Factorywars is a game which is inspired of the indie game Factorio, but we aim to make it a lot more focused on the multiplayer and PvP experience.
-And it is a free software!
-Factorywars is released under the GPLv3.
+It is a free software!
+Factorywars is released under the GNU GPLv3.

 ## Current progress ##